-The Series 43 Bonds are subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after January 1, 2029 at a price of par, plus accrued interest.
+The Series 44 Bonds are subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after July 1, 2029 at a price of par, plus accrued interest (except the Series 44 PAC Bonds which will be redeemed at a premium as described below).

-Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any Refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 43 Bonds to be redeemed, plus accrued interest to the redemption date.
+Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any Refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 44 Bonds to be redeemed, plus accrued interest to the redemption date.